 What is the most fulfilling part of the job?

-I like to help ‘fix’ people and see them get out of pain and back pain, and back to doing the things they love.
+I like to help ‘fix’ people and see them get out of pain, and back to doing the things they love.
 When it comes to your health, education is power so first and foremost, it is fun to see people when they fully understand what is actually wrong and that there is a path to recovery.